Frequently Asked Questions (FAQs)

-- The distinction of graduating with honors from Penn State upon successful completion of the SHC's academic requirements.
-Just five percent of the undergraduate students enrolled at Penn State are members of the Schreyer Honors College and can earn that distinction.
+- The distinction of graduating with honors from Penn State upon successful completion of the College's academic requirements.
+Just 5 percent of the undergraduate students enrolled at Penn State are members of the Schreyer Honors College and can earn that distinction.

 - How do I apply?